JerrySM64/Xwayland-Video-Bridge-Quick-Setup/README.md

-# Xwayland-Video-Bridge-Quick-Setup
+# Xwayland Video Bridge Quick Setup TESTING
 Quick Setup Script to install the XWayland Video Bridge made by KDE.
-It installs Flatpak (if not already installed), adds Flathub and KDEApps as the repositories and installs the XWayland Video Bridge Flatpak.
+It installs Flatpak (if not already installed), adds Flathub and KDEApps as the repositories and installs the XWayland Video Bridge Flatpak. **THIS IS THE TESTING BRANCH!
+USE AT YOUR OWN RISK!**

 ## Supported Distros:
 * Arch Linux